 To attach all these pieces I used lots of wood glue of course, and one pocket hole on each end of the pieces (the ones touching the top and bottom, not the ones in the center!)
 I just clamped all the ones in the center with ample wood glue!

 I gave it a light sand and finished it in Briarsmoke by Varathane!
-I Love the color of Briarsmoke, it has a true gray brown to it in real life, I know the pics look like it’s real brown, but it is much more gray than it looks, I promise!
+I Love the color of Briarsmoke, it has a true gray-brown to it in real life, I know the pics look like it’s really brown, but it is much more gray than it looks, I promise!